-1. Wahclella Falls: Feeling energized, we began our day with a short, 2-mile roundtrip hike.
-Wahclella Falls is amongst one of the more popular hikes in the Columbia River Gorge.
-Because of its short length and picturesque ending, the crowds can become busier during warmer months.
-Nonetheless, the waterfall itself was beautiful and raging water.
+1. Wahclella Falls: We began our day with a short, 2-mile roundtrip hike.
+Wahclella Falls is one of the more popular hikes in the Columbia River Gorge, and with good reason—it's incredibly picturesque!

-2. Avenue of the Giants: We drove through the Avenue of the Giants, which is 31-mile highway that runs through the Humboldt Redwoods State Park.
-As you cruise down this narrow stretch of road, you are surrounded by magnificent, towering trees.
-When we pulled over to look at the Redwoods, it felt almost magical to be standing amongst such spectacular trees.
+2. Avenue of the Giants: The Avenue of the Giants is 31-mile highway that runs through the Humboldt Redwoods State Park.
+This is a narrow stretch of road, surrounded by towering trees.

 4. Head down to San Francisco